A stochastic analysis of resource sharing with logarithmic weights

-{\bf Fair Access to Resource: The Choice of the function $\mathbf{x\mapsto f(x)}$.}\\ The function $f$ should clearly be increasing, so that the fraction of the capacity allocated may grow with the number of requests.
+The function $f$ should clearly be increasing, so that the fraction of the capacity allocated may grow with the number of requests.
 This is the case if $f(x)=x^\alpha$ which corresponds to the Alpha-fair disciplines already mentioned.
 However, these policies may have a serious drawback.
 Indeed, if a station $j$ has a large number of requests pending while the other stations are lightly loaded, the latter will receive a negligible fraction of the bandwidth.
-The station $j$ will therefore capture the channel for its own benefit, until the instant when some of the other stations reach a {\em comparable level of congestion}.
+The station $j$ will therefore capture the channel for its own benefit, until the instant when some of the other stations reach a \emph{comparable level of congestion}.
 This is a highly undesirable property for a network where fairness issues (for nodes, not requests) are of primary importance.
 See Bonald and Massouli\'e~\cite{Bonald}.

-A possible way of solving this problem is to consider increasing functions $f$ which grow slowly to infinity like, for example, the concave function $x\mapsto\log(1+x)$, or $x\mapsto\log\log(e+x)$.
+A possible way of solving this problem is to consider increasing functions $f$ which grow slowly to infinity like, for example, the concave function $x\mapsto\log(1+x)$ or $x\mapsto\log\log(e+x)$.
 In this way, one can expect to reduce significantly the impact of saturated nodes even if they still receive a sizable fraction of the available capacity.
-Related algorithms have been considered in the context of wireless networks, see Shah and Wischik~\cite{Shah} and references therein.
-Bouman et al.~\cite{BBLP} and Ghaderi et al.~\cite{GBW} investigate the impact of the growth of the function $f$ on the stability and on the delays for several wireless network architectures with a related bandwidth allocation scheme.
+Related algorithms have been considered in the context of wireless networks; see Shah and Wischik~\cite{Shah} and references therein.
+Bouman et~al. \cite{BBLP} and Ghaderi et~al. \cite {GBW} investigate the impact of the growth of the function~$f$ on the stability and on the delays for several wireless network architectures with a related bandwidth allocation scheme.

 In this paper, we mainly investigate the case $f(x)=\log(1+x)$.
 The general case is sketched in Section~\ref{Genfsec}.
 The instantaneous fraction of capacity of the $j$th node is therefore given by